 The ever underrated Farrell, as the charming yet vulnerable McBurney, is perfectly cast.
 Farrell is able to balance charm and charisma with sexuality, and it is entirely believable that both the girls of the school and the teaching staff are all equally seduced by him.
 His easy patter with Amy, the youngest of the girls, makes the viewer believe in his good intentions, while his desire for Miss Edwina is obsequious, ensuring that we are never truly aware of his true nature, much like the inhabitants of the school house, who flit between fear and desire for him.

-Kidman, who is enjoying something of a renaissance with her career after the accolades for Big Little Lies, is excellent.
+Kidman, who is enjoying something of a renaissance with her career after the accolades for Big Little Lies, as well as her performance in The Others is excellent.
 Her determination to protect the girls, while battling with her attraction to McBurney is engaging, and her state – of a woman holding everything together – is one that Kidman always excels with.
 Dunst, reliable as ever, is afforded the opportunity to demonstrate her ability to depict emotion and feeling through gesture and facial expression alone, and her feelings of imprisonment are tangible.